hungngocphat01/Django-Memories-Web/README.md

 ## Description
 This is a simple "image keeper" project created with Django 4.0.3 for practicing purposes.

-A live demo has been deployed to Heroku and can be found here: https://hnpmemories.herokuapp.com/
+A live demo has been deployed to Heroku and can be found here: ~~https://hnpmemories.herokuapp.com/~~
+Because I don't know if I will be charged for keeping S3 running like this or not, I shutted down the live demo website.

 Some demo images can be found in the `demo` directory.